oracle-livelabs/adb/dedicated/adb-prov-exacc/adb-prov-exacc.md

 ## Task 2: Create a VM Cluster Network

-1. Sign in to the OCI Console and Open the Navigation Menu.
+1. Sign in to the OCI Console and open the Navigation Menu.
 2. Select **Oracle AI Database**.
 Click **Oracle Exadata Database Service at Cloud@Customer**.
 3. Click **Exadata Infrastructure**.
 Click the name of the Exadata infrastructure for which you want to create a VM cluster network.
 4. Click **Create VM Cluster Network**.